Jira for Project Management

 - The MS Project software can only be installed on Tufts managed/owned computers and is only available for Windows.

-- MS Project must be paid for by the department budget.
+- MS Project must be paid for by the requestor's departmental budget.

 - MS Project for Office 365 costs $70 per license per year and must be renewed every year on June 30th.